 - Pain and suffering,

-- Loss of the use of a limb, and/or
+- Loss of the use of a limb.

-California law permits dog bite victims to recover punitive damages in appropriate cases.
+California law permits people to recover punitive damages in appropriate cases.
 Punitive damages - also known as "exemplary" damages - serve to punish a defendant who engages in particularly bad behavior.

 To recover punitive damages the plaintiff must prove by clear and convincing evidence that the defendant's actions amounted to “oppression, fraud or malice.”4